+Xtext.
 Syntax Coloring Out of the box, the editor supports syntax coloring based on the lexical structure and the semantic data of your files.

 It’s nearly as easy to run the Xtext generator with Apache Ant.
 You just need the required libraries and the following Ant snippet to run the Xtext generator (or any other MWE2 workflow): Using Xtext 1.0 the following libraries are required to run the generator: Setting up a RCP product for a Xtext DSL « Karsten's Blog.
 How can I produce a standalone application with the DSL editor I created?

 This question pops up sometimes in the forum.
 I will show you how to set up a rather minimal RCP application that enables using the DSL editor created with Xtext.
 As an example I take the simple Xtext project that you get when you create Xtext projects with the default settings.
 Sources for the example project can be downloaded here.
 1. Open the menu File / New / Project / Xtext and select Xtext Project.
 You will get the three projects org.xtext.example.mydslorg.xtext.example.mydsl.generatororg.xtext.example.mydsl.ui 2.
 3. Now we will create a Feature that contains only our DSL specific plugins.
 4. A second feature should bundle all the plugins that are required to get the DSL editor running on the RCP platform.